processsuccessinc/cognitive-services-studybot-node/qna-luis-botv4-node/README.md

      ]
   }
   ```
   1. Note that the Bing Spell Check subscription key is something added to the "dispatch" type object.
 If you did not include Bing Spell Check, then there is no need to add that.
 Just make sure to comment out the Bing Spell Check Code you see in the `bot.js` file.
-Basically this would be the LuisPredictionOptions object and removing that instance from the LuisRecognizer constructor (the 2nd parrameter).
+Basically this would be the LuisPredictionOptions object and removing that instance from the LuisRecognizer constructor (the 2nd parameter).

 ## Run and test your bot
 1. Run your bot project by typing `npm start` in your CLI.